 The probate court won’t allow the final distribution of property and assets until all debts have been paid, including court fees, estate taxes, and other debts.
 The dispersal timeline is dependent on many factors.

-Why Should I Hire a Probate Attorney in Spokane, WA?
+Why Should I Hire a Probate Attorney in Eastern Washington?

 I Can’t Find My Loved One’s Will.
 What Should I Do?